Knife legislation: Offensive Weapons Act 1996

 These age restrictions in the Criminal Justice Act 1988 were increased to 18, effective from 1 October 2007, by the Violent Crime Reduction Act 2006.

-In Scotland, the Violent Crime Reduction Act 2006 makes it an offence to sell knives to someone under 18 years of age (including any blade, razor blade, any bladed or pointed article, or any item made or adapted for causing personal injury).

 Knives Act 1997

 The Knives Act 1997 prohibits the sale of combat knives and restricts the marketing of knives as offensive weapons.

 Prevention of Crime Act 1953

-The Prevention of Crime Act 1953 prohibits the possession in any public place of an offensive weapon without lawful authority or reasonable excuse.
+The Prevention of Crime Act 1953 prohibits possessing an offensive weapon in any public place without lawful authority or reasonable excuse.
 The term "offensive weapon" is defined as: "any article made or adapted for use to causing injury to the person, or intended by the person having it with him for such use".

-Under the Prevention of Crime Act, otherwise 'exempt' knives carried for "good reason or lawful authority" may be still deemed illegal if authorities conclude the knife is being carried as an "offensive weapon".
-In recent years, the Prevention of Crime Act 1953 has been reinterpreted by police and public prosecutors, who have persuaded the courts to minimize exceptions to prosecution on the grounds that the defendant had "lawful authority or reasonable excuse" in order to apply the Act to a wide variety of cases.
-This new approach now includes prosecution of citizens who have admitted carrying a knife for the sole purpose of self-defence (in the eyes of the law, this is presently viewed as an admission that the defendant intends to use the knife as an "offensive weapon", albeit in a defensive manner, and in otherwise justifiable circumstances).
+Under the Prevention of Crime Act, otherwise 'exempt' knives carried for "good reason or lawful authority" may still be deemed illegal if authorities conclude the knife is being carried as an "offensive weapon".
+In recent years, the Prevention of Crime Act 1953 has been reinterpreted by police and public prosecutors, who have persuaded the courts to minimize exceptions to prosecution because the defendant had "lawful authority or reasonable excuse" to apply the Act to various cases.
+This new approach now includes prosecution of citizens who have admitted carrying a knife for the sole purpose of self-defence (in the eyes of the law, this is presently viewed as an admission that the defendant intends to use the knife as an "offensive weapon", albeit in a defensive manner, and otherwise justifiable circumstances).
 While the onus lies on the officer to prove offensive intent, prosecutors and courts have in the past taken the appearance and the marketing of a particular brand of knife into account when considering whether an otherwise legal knife was being carried as an offensive weapon.
 In addition, the Knives Act 1997 now prohibits the sale of combat knives and restricts the marketing of knives as offensive weapons.
-A knife which is marketed as "tactical", "military", "special ops", etc. could therefore carry an extra liability.
+A knife which is marketed as "tactical", "military", "special ops", etc., could therefore carry an extra liability.

 The offense wording under Section 1 of the Prevention of Crime Act 1953 refers to 'causing injury to the person'.
-This opens a separate category of a self-defense tool that is intended and made for use against animals (e.g. Biteback dog spray), or a tool to be used against a person but not designed, intended or adapted to cause injury (e.g. a pressure point tool).
+This opens a separate category for a self-defense tool intended and made for use against animals (e.g., Biteback dog spray) or a tool to be used against a person but not designed, intended, or adapted to cause injury (e.g., a pressure point tool).